frankframework/frank-manual/docs/source/helloLarva.rst

 Adding this all together, the following can be written to "scenario01.properties": ::

-   scenario.description = Hello Test, made to see how to configure Larva
+   scenario.description = Hello world test, made to see how to configure Larva

    hello.default.className = nl.nn.adapterframework.senders.IbisJavaSender
-   hello.default.serviceName = testtool-Hello
+   hello.default.serviceName = testtool-HelloDockerWorld

 The rest is simpler.
 We have to direct our service to write a dummy message and read the response back.
 The read response